oscarcarlsson/chromecast-mqtt-smarthome-connector/README.md

 ## Discovery and control

-Using MQTT you can find the following topics. `friendly_name` is the name used to connect to each Chromecast.
+Using MQTT you can find the following topics. `FRIENDLY_NAME` is the name used to connect to each Chromecast.

 	chromecast/status/FRIENDLY_NAME/friendly_name